top of page

 Findings

 An important insight from this chapter is that the Groningen housing market is recovering somewhat after a long period of stagnation.
 Prices of owner-occupied houses are rising and houses are being sold more quickly.
 According to the researchers, it could well be that these developments are mainly caused by the tightness on the national housing market.
 The economic development in Groningen is more difficult to depict - many projects have yet to be evaluated.
 However, there does seem to be a shortage of personnel in some sectors.
-Strikingly absent from economic research is the Groningen household - no research has been done into the consequences of soil movement and reinforcement tasks on the wallets of residents.
+Strikingly absent from economic research is the Groningen household - no research has been done into the consequences of seismicity and reinforcement tasks on the wallets of residents.

 4. Living environment and liveability